-Brilliant Bea Brightman has been to seven different schools in as many years.
-It's no wonder she’s made a science of making friends.
-That is until her archaeologist father moves them to New York City in search of an elusive coin.
-There, Bea meets the decidedly unpopular Nisha Lakewood who may hold the secret to the coin's whereabouts; but is Bea willing to risk her popularity to find it?
+Brilliant, Bea Brightman is one of the popular girls.
+After attending seven schools in as many years, she’s a master at making friends.
+That is until her father, a world-renowned archaeologist, moves them to New York City to pursue an ever-elusive coin.
+There she meets the mysterious and decidedly unpopular Nisha Lakewood who may hold the key to finding it.

 Nisha Lakewood doesn’t fit in anywhere.
-The kids at school claim she’s a witch with the power to make children fly.
-Yet at home, Nisha's fortune-telling aunt finders her disappointingly normal.
-However, as Nisha's birthday approaches, things begin to change.
+The kids at school claim she’s a freak with the power to make children fly.
+Yet at home, her fortuneteller Aunt finds her disappointingly normal.
+But as Nisha approaches her thirteenth birthday, things begin to change.
 The magic she never believed she had is suddenly showing up when she least expects it and the nosy new girl, Bea Brightman, is on to her secret.

-When Bea and a skater-boy from the neighborhood decide to pay Nisha’s aunt a visit, it sets the girls on an unforeseen adventure that includes a prophecy, an unbreakable oath and one incredible coin.
+When Bea and Indy, a boy from the neighborhood, decide to pay Nisha’s Aunt a visit, it sets the three off on an unforeseen adventure that includes a prophecy, an unbreakable oath and one incredible coin.

 The Third Coin, has been described as “fun, funny, inventive, with delightful characters and plot twists that will surprise you.”
 According to Kirkus Reviews, it is a “fantasy novel for young readers that blends classic Arthurian legends with a teen drama…the quest-driven plot will keep young fantasy fans engaged.”